 Originally published in 1986, the limited edition print was signed by Group Captain Brian Trubshaw, Concorde’s chief test pilot, and Captain Brian Walpole who not only commanded the first supersonic commercial flight from London to New York but also barrel-rolled Concorde during testing.
 The edition is long sold out; it will always remain in great demand and rightly commands high prices on the Secondary Market.

 Now, thanks to the latest digital technology unavailable at the time, Robert's publisher is delighted to make this historic image available as a Giclée Proof on Canvas.
 Printed directly onto fine-weave canvas with an outcome that Robert describes as ‘stunning, and as close to his original painting in both color and texture as he believes is currently possible, every canvas is personally inspected, approved and signed by him.
 Each individual copy is then validated by the publisher and issued with a unique Certificate of Authenticity.

 THE GICLÉE CANVAS REPRODUCTIONS

 Produced and printed onto fine canvas under the direct supervision of the artist to match his original painting.
-The Studio Proofs are then mounted on to high-quality stretchers.
 Each of these carefully crafted Giclée canvas reproductions is fully authorized and personally hand-signed by the artist Robert Taylor.